bokkypoobah/TheDAOETCTokenBalance/README.md

 At 01:23 15 Aug 2016 UTC, this contract has the attributes Total supply = 11538165987024671407837618, Total accounts = 22092, Sealed = yes.

-The script below will be modified to verify the balances in this contract.

 ## The Script
 A script has been written to extract The DAO token and ether balances of DTHs just prior to the hard-fork and currently - see [getTheDAOTokenBalance](https://github.com/bokkypoobah/TheDAOETCTokenBalance/blob/master/getTheDAOTokenBalance).